-There is a wide variety of things to do in Seattle, Washington during your visit, as the city is rich in parks, museums, interesting shops, gourmet restaurants, entertainment, beaches, and spectacular vistas.
-Seattle is a very "walkable" city with an excellent public transportation system.
+There are a wide variety of things to do during your visit to Seattle, as the city is rich in parks, museums, interesting shops, gourmet restaurants, entertainment, beaches, and spectacular vistas.
+Seattle is a very “walkable” city with an excellent public transportation system.
 There are also many scenic day trips within a few hours of Seattle.
-Your innkeeper is an invaluable resource for enjoying the city, recommending sights and attractions, and providing directions.
+Your innkeeper is an invaluable resource for enjoying the city, recommending sights, events, and restaurants, and providing directions.

-The period of May through September can be quite a busy time for Seattle B&Bs.
+The period of May through September can be quite a busy time for our Seattle B&Bs.
 Advance reservations are recommended.
 Weekends fill most rapidly, so if you are able to choose midweek travel days for your Seattle stay, you may find more dates from which to choose.
-Most B&Bs have a minimum stay requirement during the summer months, although you may find one night openings especially midweek.
+Most B&Bs have a minimum stay requirement during the summer months, although you may find one-night openings especially midweek.

 If you are ready to make a reservation or you are simply at a point where you would like more information, please check our online availability and/or call the innkeeper at any inn directly.
 You will find member innkeepers happy to answer any questions you might have about their B&B and about Seattle.
 We invite you to ask about the inn and the rooms that appeal to you most.
-Personal attention to your selection of rooms and of a B&B is part of the unique Seattle vacation travel experience that we offer.
+You can use the guide on our Amenities page to find the accommodations that are best suited to you.
+Personal attention to your selection of rooms and of a B&B is part of the unique Seattle travel experience that we offer.

 Innkeepers’ Favorite Restaurants

-Seattle is a town for eating, everything from seafood - a Northwest specialty - with Washington wines, to any ethnic taste you desire.
+Seattle is a town for eating, everything from seafood – a Northwest specialty – with Washington wines, to any ethnic taste you desire.
 Each neighborhood and the downtown area have a large variety of restaurants to tempt your palate.
-The innkeepers have their favorite neighborhood places and will be happy to help you select the place that's best for you.
-Since many of Seattle's finest places do require reservations, we thought we'd list our top 5 favorites should you want to make a reservation before you leave home.
-For more information on area restaurants, we suggest looking at the Savvy Diner, Opentable.com, and Restaurant Row Web sites.
+The innkeepers have their favorite neighborhood places and will be happy to help you select the place that’s best for you.
+Since many of Seattle’s finest places do require reservations, we thought we’d list our top favorites should you want to make a reservation before you leave home.
+For more information on area restaurants, we suggest looking at Open Table: Seattle Restaurants.

 Ray’s Boathouse: Featuring Northwest seafood with a view of the Olympic Mountains and the Puget Sound – this is one of Seattle’s top spots for locals and tourists.
 Dining is available inside or outside.
 The deck is our favorite spot to watch the sunset and once the sun is down, they’ll even give you a blanket to wrap up in while you finish dinner.
 206-789-3770

-Daniel's Broiler: For meat eaters, this is our favorite place.
-You may have read about other more famous places for steak in this seafood town, but this is the one to which we go.
+Daniels Broiler: For meat eaters, this is our favorite place.
+You may have read about other more famous places for steak in this seafood town, but this is the one we frequent.
 With locations on Lake Washington and on Lake Union, you can view the water and have your excellent steak with all the trimmings and a great bottle of wine (and yes, they do broil seafood too!).
 On Lake Union: 206-621-8262.
 On Lake Washington: 206-329-4191.

-Palisades: Great seafood and fabulous views.
+Palisade: Great seafood and fabulous views.
 Located on Elliot Bay Marina, with views of the boats, city, and Puget Sound, this one is hard to beat.
-Seafood served simply grilled or with Asian influenced sauces, the food is hard to beat and the decor includes a tidal pool and waterfall.
-The view inside is almost as good as the view outside, and ... one innkeeper highly recommends the trio of burnt-cream custard for the perfect finishing touch!
-206-222-2222.
+Seafood served simply grilled or with Asian-influenced sauces, the food is hard to beat, and the decor includes a tidal pool and waterfall.
+The view inside is almost as good as the view outside, and … one innkeeper highly recommends the trio of burnt-cream custard for the perfect finishing touch!
+206-285-1000.

 There are many things to see in Seattle, beyond the famed Pike Place Market.
 We have put together a list of other things to entertain you while staying in the city.